PepesSpi123/CypresCucumberTelnyxProject/README.md

 ```
 ## Report:
 ```
 When you run test Cypress generates report automaticly to a folder 'videos'.
+If the test fails, the screenshots will be uploaded to the folder 'screenshots'.
 ```